U.K.’s top diplomat defends chaotic Afghan evacuation, citing intelligence failures

 Prime Minister Boris Johnson, who was also on holiday as the Taliban seized control, has faced repeated calls to sack Raab.

-The foreign secretary told lawmakers Wednesday that British intelligence on the capability of the Afghan military to slow or stop the Taliban advance initially suffered from “optimism bias,” meaning analysts assumed President Biden might relent and extend the U.S. troop presence to bolster the Afghan military beyond the Aug.
+The foreign secretary told lawmakers Wednesday that British intelligence on the capability of the Afghan military to slow or stop the Taliban advance initially suffered from “optimism bias,” meaning analysts assumed President Biden might relent and extend U.S. troop presence in order to bolster the Afghan military beyond the Aug.
 31 deadline.

 Britain was one of the leading voices pressing the Biden administration to extend operations.
 The entreaties were rebuffed.

 After the 9/11 terrorist attacks against the United States, in which 67 British nationals were killed, the U.K. sent the second-largest contingent of forces to Afghanistan, deploying 150,000 military personnel over the years.
 In all, 457 British soldiers died.
-The U.K. ended its combat operations there in 2014.
-But some troops stayed on, along with British diplomats and contractors.

-Raab hailed Britain’s evacuation of some 15,000 people from Kabul in the past two weeks, the largest such military-led operation since World War II.
+Raab hailed the U.K.’s evacuation of some 15,000 people from Kabul in the past two weeks, the largest such military-led operation since World War II.

 British Ambassador Laurie Bristow and the last British troops assisting the rushed departure left Kabul late Saturday.